 Reports should be made as soon as possible after the alleged conduct occurs as a delay may impede the ability to collect evidence, conduct an investigation and/or to take appropriate remedial actions.
-MD Anderson workforce members and students should report the incident to EEO and HR.
+MD Anderson workforce members and students should report the incident to the EEO department.

-Regulations at 713-745-6947, or MD Anderson's Title IX and Clery Act Coordinator, Sheri Wakefield, at 713-745-6174 or sbrownlo@mdanderson.org.
+Regulations at 713-745-6947, or MD Anderson's Title IX and Clery Act Coordinator at 713-745-6174 or sbrownlo@mdanderson.org.

-Complaints may also be reported to the following responsible employees:
+Complaints also may be reported to the following responsible employees:

-- For employees, his or her manager, supervisor, Department Chair, any management personnel or their assigned Human Resources Consultant in the Generalist Organization (HRGO). - For trainees, their academic
+- For employees: Their manager, supervisor, Department Chair, any management personnel or their assigned HR Business Partner. - For trainees: Their academic program director or the Office of the Vice President for Education and Training.

-- program director or the Office of the Vice President for Clinical Education (VPCE). - For students, the Dean of the SHP, Program Directors, the Associate Director, Academic & Student Affairs, or SHP faculty.
+• For students: The Dean of the SHP; SHP faculty; SHP Program Directors; or the Associate Director, Academic and Student Affairs.

-If the person to whom harassment normally would be reported is the accused individual, reports may be made to another manager, academic program director, or responsible employee.
+If the person to whom harassment normally would be reported is the accused individual, reports may be made to another manager, academic program director or responsible employee.

-Complaints against a Title IX Coordinator or a workforce member of the EEO and HR Regulations Department may be filed with the Vice President and Chief Compliance Officer, Phone: 713-745-6636.
+Complaints against a Title IX Coordinator or a workforce member of the EEO department may be filed with the Vice President & Chief Compliance and Ethics Officer at 713-745-6636 or 800-789-4448.